-The LEED[®] certifications and ongoing sustainable operations of the DLCC can attract (and have attracted) certain events that seek facilities with green operations.
+The LEED® certifications and ongoing sustainable operations of the DLCC can attract (and have attracted) certain events that seek facilities with green operations.
 "Green-seeking" means that the clients specifically asked about the DLCC's sustainable or green initiatives during the sales process, or requested green information in their request for proposals.
 In today's convention market, green-seeking events are no longer only those hosted by environmental organizations, but include a wide variety of events that value sustainability regardless of their industry.

-In 2013, of the 35 "major" events at the DLCC (events that could not have been held in Pittsburgh but for the DLCC), 6 were green-seeking events.
-There were 15 green-seeking events in total including major and non-major events.
-These green-seeking events, with about 21,137 attendees, accounted for 16.8% of gross revenue3 of the building.
-The 6 that were "major" events accounted for 19.7% (\$17.0 million) of direct spending to the region.
-Green-seeking major events have been responsible for \$214.6 million in direct spending since tracking began in 2006.
+In 2014, of the 37 "major" events at the DLCC (events that could not have been held in Pittsburgh but for the DLCC), 12 were green-seeking events.
+These 12 "major" events accounted for 33.8% (\$32.0 million) of 2014 direct spending to the region.
+Green-seeking major events have been responsible for \$246.6 million in direct spending since tracking began in 2006.